aregsar/aregsarblog/blog/2020/create-laravel-project-with-multiple-redis-stores/index.md

         'redis' => [
             //selects the 'redis' driver in config/database.php
             'driver' => 'redis',
-            // selects the 'cache' connection of the 'redis' driver in config/database.php 'connection' => 'cache',
+            //selects the connection 'cache' of the 'redis' driver in config/database.php 'connection' => 'cache',
         ],
     ],